Mobeni: Subdivisions

 Mobeni is a collective of three suburbs that lie between Chatsworth and the Bluff, namely the industrial suburbs of Mobeni East and Mobeni West and the residential suburb of Mobeni Heights.
 Mobeni Heights lies west of the N2 along the M1 towards Chatsworth.
-Mobeni West lies between the N2 and R102 (South Coast Road) and Mobeni East lies between the M4 and Jacobs.
+Mobeni West lies between the N2 and R102 and Mobeni East lies between the M4 and Jacobs (part of the Bluff).

 Location

+Mobeni is located approximately 9 kilometres (5.6 mi) south-west of the Durban CBD, bordered by Clairwood to the north, the Bluff to the east, Reunion (part of Umlazi) to the south, Chatsworth to the south-west and Woodlands and Montclair to the west.

+Transport

+Roads

-Mobeni is located approximately 9 km south-west of Durban's Central Business District (CBD).
-It is located in a strategic location between two highways, the N2 to the east and the M4.
-The N2 links to King Shaka International Airport and KwaDukuza in the north and Amanzimtoti and Port Shepstone in the south whilst the M4 links to the Durban CBD in the north-east and the N2, Umlazi and Isipingo in the south-west.
+It is positioned in a strategic corridor between the N2 and M4 highways.
+The N2 to the west connects KwaDukuza in the north with Port Shepstone in the south, while the M4 to the east provides a direct route between the Durban CBD in the north-east and Umlazi (via the M30) and Isipingo (via the R102) in the south-west.
+The R102 (South Coast Road) forms Mobeni's main arterial spine, connecting Rossburgh and Umbilo in the north-east with Umlazi and Isipingo to the south-west.

-It is bordered by Clairwood to the north, the Bluff to the east, Reunion to the south, Chatsworth to the south-west and Woodlands and Montclair to the west.